-The real-time market is significantly more volatile than the day-ahead market because of physical limitations that affect its ability to respond to changes in load and interchange, as well as contingencies, such as generator or transmission outages.
+Economic DR. These resources respond to energy market prices not only during emergencies, but at any time when energy prices exceed the marginal value of the consumer's electricity consumption.
+The real-time market is significantly more volatile than the day-ahead market because of physical limitations that affect its ability to respond to changes in load, interchange, and system contingencies, such as generator or transmission outages.
 Given the high value of most electricity consumption, DR resources tend to be more valuable in real time during abrupt periods of shortage when prices rise sharply.

 In the day-ahead market, prices are less volatile and supply alternatives are much more available.
 Consequently, DR resources are generally less valuable in the day-ahead market.
-On a longer-term basis, however, consumers can shift consumption patterns in response to day-ahead prices, such as from peak to off-peak periods, thereby flattening the load curve.
+On a longerterm basis, however, consumers can shift consumption patterns in response to day-ahead prices, such as from peak to off-peak periods, thereby flattening the load curve.